-From the Office of the Dean, Faculty of Engineering
+Important message from the Office of the Dean, Faculty of Engineering

 Students PLEASE READ.
 It is your responsibility to be aware of and understand the implications of contravening the University of Alberta's Code of Student Behaviour.

 All suspected infractions identified by Faculty, TAs, Markers and Exam Invigilators will be: